mmelendez2/Pewlett-Hackard-Analysis/README.md

 the employee number, the employees first and last name, their title, and their hire and end dates:

 ![image](https://user-images.githubusercontent.com/89496798/143786209-d172d202-e1c5-4908-b8fb-39339a4807ea.png)
+- The number of employees identified in this list is **133,776**, however, these do include duplicates.

-Next, we refactored our code to only include unique titles for each empployee.
+To find unique titles, we refactored our code to only include the most recent title for each empployee.
 We named this table Unique Titles.
 As we know, employees may have transitioned into different roles or departments and in this casse, we used the most recent job title by ordering our employee number by ascending, and then our to_date by descending:

 ![image](https://user-images.githubusercontent.com/89496798/143786316-5620a20e-d47f-4b2d-a04e-85cb4bd4c00c.png)
+- The number of employees with unique titles near retirement is **90,398**.

 After this, we created a table to break down the number of employees per title that are retiring: